zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

- One of the ways people typically approach the process, that I noticed, is  **"you being tested as a candidate whether you are a good fit for the role."** However, I would encourage you to think of the interviews as ways to
+From the interviewers/ hiring people's perspective, their approach toward you is  **"whether you as a candidate are a good fit for the role or not,"** which makes sense from their side, but I would also encourage you to leverage the interviews as ways to

 <br/>

-1. **1.** Address your concerns/ questions regarding the role as well as the company
+1. **1.** Address your concerns/ questions regarding the role as well as the company. here are topics I brought up in my interviews

-   * Org's culture
+   * 1. Org's culture
-   * Commute
+   * 2. Commute
-   * Compensation & Benefit
+   * 3. Compensation & Benefit
-   * Engineering practice
+   * 4. Engineering practice
-   * Work hours/ work-life balance
+   * 5. Work hours/ work-life balance
-   * any factors that might affect your decision regarding the job.
+   * 6. any factors that might affect your decision regarding the job.
 2. **2.** Assess whether the opportunities actually align with your priorities for the job.
-3. **3.** Just learn/ gain more knowledge both in terms of technical skills as well as industry knowledge.
+3. **3.** Take advantage of the interviews to just learn/ gain more knowledge both in terms of technical skills  ,industry knowledge and how to crack the interviews

 <br/>

-At the end of the day, you are going to choose  only one job anyway, so ***it's best (imo) to make sure you land the opportunity you desire the most by maximizing the info regarding the position as well as gaining something from the interviews besides the result of the interviews.*** From my experience, I learned a ton during my application processes from most companies I applied, e.g. industry knowledge, coding skill, architectural decisions based on the company's context, criteria companies used to assess candidates etc, so I do believe all the interviews/ tests were worth the time for me even though I went through a ton of them.
+At the end of the day, you are going to choose  only one job anyway, so ***it's best (imo) to make sure you land the opportunity you desire the most by maximizing the info regarding the position as well as gaining something from the interviews besides the result of the interviews.*** From my experience, I learned a ton during my application processes from most companies I applied e.g. industry knowledge, coding skill, architectural decisions based on the company's context, criteria companies used to assess candidates etc, so I do believe all the interviews/ tests were worth the time for me even though I went through a ton of them.
 Furthermore, interviews generally also do like candidates who seem proactive & vocal as it can indicate the interest in the role as well as an ability to communicate effectively.

 <br/>

-## **Types of interviews/tests & Facts**
+## **Types of interviews/tests &** insights

 <br/>